Arminkhayati/NLUToolikit/README.md

 ## Adding Tasks
 To add your task,
+- Put your dataset templates files in ./data dir.
-- Create a package for it in main/tasks/ package.
+- Create a package for it in ./main/tasks/ package.
 - Create a YourTask class and inherit Task class.
 Implement required methods to load templates.
 - Implement your task util in the same format as BuyCharge and HotelReservation tasks.
   - **SLOT**: is a dictionary that maps slots in templates to the generator functions for them.